 3. has no restrictions which would keep him or her from accepting suitable work.

-There are three main ways that an individual may be disqualified for benefits:
+There are two main ways that an individual may be disqualified for benefits:

 1. If the individual leaves work “without good cause attributable to the employer” the individual will be disqualified for unemployment benefits.